What is muscle testing?

 How does muscle testing work?

-The essential premise of muscle testing is this: Our physical body is an elaborate electrical system made up of electrical circuitry (e.g., nerves, neurons).
+The essential premise of muscle testing is this: Our physical body is an elaborate system made up of electrical circuitry (e.g., nerves, neurons).
 That system is controlled by the brain.

-Muscle testing is using muscles to determine whether or not that electrical system is in balance.
+Muscle testing involves using muscles to determine whether or not that electrical system is in balance.
 If the system is balanced, then the muscle will test strong.
 And if the electrical system is not balanced, then the muscle will test weak.

 Why would a muscle be electrically imbalanced?
 There are many possible causes.
 Just a few of these include: